-97% of Medical Providers in the United States accept Traditional Medicare

 With a Medicare Supplement, you must add a stand alone Part D Drug Plan (PDP)

-Part A and B together make up Original/Traditional Medicare
+-Part A and B together make up Traditional Medicare

-Medicare Part C(Medicare Advantage) is required by CMS to offer at least as good of coverage as Original Medicare - but offers additional benefits Medicare doe such as Dental, Vision, Hearing, OTC, and Part D Drug Coverage.
+Replaces your medicare.
+Is required by CMS to offer at least as good of coverage as Original Medicare - but offers additional benefits Medicare does not such as Dental, Vision, Hearing, OTC, and Part D Drug Coverage.
+These are run by private insurance companies.